reisenberger/architecture-center/docs/guide/architecture-styles/microservices.md

 - Avoid the Enterprise Service Bus pattern that builds domain logic into the messaging infrastructure.

 - Services should have loose coupling and high functional cohesion.
 Functions that are likely to change together should be packaged and deployed together.
 If they reside in separate services, those services end up being tightly coupled, because a change in one service will require updating the other service.
-Overly chatty communication betweeen two services may be a symptom of tight coupling and low cohesion.
+Overly chatty communication between two services may be a symptom of tight coupling and low cohesion.

 ## Microservices using Azure Container Service